-- When you click the button (b) to the right of the information for each hard disk drive or logical drive, the target hard disk drive or logical drive is selected in the tree view, so that you can view detailed information about that hard disk drive or logical drive. - While a rebuild is in progress, both the progress for the logical drive and the progress for the hard disk drive are displayed.
+- ▶ When you click the button (上) to the right of the information for each hard disk or logical drive, the target hard disk or logical drive is selected in the tree view, so that you can view detailed information about the hard disk or logical drive. - ▶ During rebuild, both the progress for the logical drive and the hard disk are displayed.